wbpmrck/web-starter/README.md

 ```
 # file structure

+## ./app
+the main dir of the web
+- controllers
+    - the controller of the web
+- dao
+    - the `data access objects` of the web
+- helper
+    - some utils
+- interceptors
+    - interceptor deal with each request,some before the controller,some after it.
+- log
+    - the log helper
+- routes
+    - the routes automation logic.

+    > you don't need to update this file

+- service
+    - services call `dao` to complete business ops.
+- views
+    - `view` is `server template`,put them here.
+- static
+    - static files here can be visite from http.

+## ./config
+here stays the configurations files.

+## ./framework
+the common utils/libs used by the web site.

 # docs
 the project have some `rules` that make code simple,see below articles for more details: